 Encourage students to look at the art around their homes and in their communities and try to decide what the artists were feeling when they created these pieces.

 Post the class-made masterpieces or share virtually.

 For more great ideas on drawing to music, check out: https://www.pinterest.ca/pin/149674387592568671/

 Note: Students will need paper (white and other colours), scissors, glue, paints and brushes and a variety of other materials such as pieces of cardboard, felt, ribbon, buttons, etc. Advise students who are learning virtually to gather these ahead of time.

 Ask students if they have ever been to an art gallery.
 Explain that Canada has so many talented artists that share their work with us in galleries, museums, public buildings and our homes.
 Point out that artists can be people who perform as actors, dancers, musicians, writers, and other types of creators.

 Explain that today they are going to focus on the type of artists who paint.
 These people are called visual artists.
 Ask students if they can name any Canadian artists.
 Share the names of some of the following famous Canadian painters: Tom Thompson, Emily Carr, Jean-Paul Riopelle, A.Y.
 Jackson, Alex Colville —so many wonderful Canadian artists from all walks of life!

 Explain that one of Canada’s famous artists was a woman named Maud Lewis.
 Maud was born in Yarmouth Nova Scotia in 1903.
 She was plagued with arthritis that affected her hands, arms and shoulders, and at times made life very difficult.
 But Maud didn’t let that stop her from creating as much beautiful art as she could.

-Distribute white paper to each student.
-They will use Maud Lewis’ technique to paint a picture of something that is important to them.
+Invite students to create a work of art that will showcase something that is important or meaningful to them.
+They will use Maud Lewis’ technique to paint a picture.
 Explain how Maud used bright colours and a “layering” technique

 Here are the steps: